bornea/APOSTL/Readme.md

 APOSTL is a Galaxy-based analysis pipeline for reproducible analysis of affinity proteomics (AP) data.
 APOSTL utilizes Significance Analysis of INTeractome (SAINT), a popular command-line software for analyzing AP data.
 APOSTL can process AP results from MaxQuant, Scaffold, PeptideShaker, or any software that can export mzIdentML.
 APOSTL can create a number of publication-quality visualizations including interactive bubble plots, protein-protein interaction networks through Cytoscape.js integration, and pathway enrichment/gene ontology plots.
 All visualizations are accomplished through Shiny, an interactive and open-source visualization package for the R programming language.
 APOSTL is open-source software released under GPLv3, and it is freely available through the Galaxy ToolShed, GitHub, and Docker.

 #### APOSTL Citation
 APOSTL has been published!
-It is available via this link to the [Journal of Proteome Research](https://dx.doi.org/10.1021/acs.jproteome.6b00660).
+The paper is available [via this link](https://dx.doi.org/10.1021/acs.jproteome.6b00660) to the Journal of Proteome Research.
 Please cite our paper if you have found APOSTL helpful in your work.

+We published a book chapter on APOSTL!
+This tutorial chapter utilizes a combined workflow from the GalaxyP and APOSTL Galaxy servers.
+The chapter can be found [via this link](https://link.springer.com/protocol/10.1007%2F978-1-4939-9232-4_16).

+Please contact the authors (see below) if you would like to request a PDF copy of the APOSTL paper or chapter.

 APOSTL Overview
 -------------